epicblockchain/epic-miner/README.md

 ![deselect](images/unselect.png)
 ![select](images/select.png)

+## Reset Hardware Config

+This will recalibrate the miner again.
+This process can take up to 15 minute.
+The miner may restart several times.

 # Things to note

 * The typical process for the miner startup is to run the fan at high speed with a green light.